solarmon/WHDLoad-Game-Launcher/README.md

 * Supports **multiple** WHDLoad game slave files.
 Methods supported:
    - **Slave Target mode**: The WHDLoad game slave file selected based the Volume name of DH1:
+     - This mode is not supported when DH1: is mounted with a .lha or .zip WHDLoad game file.
    - **Slave Selection mode**: WHDLoad game slave files selection using ABS (Amiga Boot Selector)
       * Joystick or Keyboard used for selection
 * Games are launched with WHDload options from ToolTypes in the game .info file.